Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 This is a difficult but obviously important question to answer.

-If you had just fitted a brand new gas boiler, then an ASHP would probably be a little more expensive.
+If you had just fitted a brand new mains gas boiler, then an ASHP would probably be quite a bit more expensive.
 But if your gas boiler is a few years old, then an ASHP would probably be less expensive to run.
-However, if your heating fuel is Coal, LPG and even Oil, then your savings would be a lot higher.
+However, if your heating fuel is Coal, LPG or even Oil, then your savings would be a lot higher.

 Solar panels can help reduce your electricity costs as well.

-What are the benefits of have an Air Source Heat Pump installed?
+What are the benefits of having an Air Source Heat Pump installed?

-Little Maintenance – Annual check of main parts, filter clean and safety check.
+Little Maintenance – Annual check of main parts, filter cleaning and safety check.

 Reduces your Carbon Footprint – helping to save the world.